krzentner/language-world/data/gpt-3.5-turbo/goal_py_md/faucet-open-0.py.md

 # faucet-open: turn the faucet left
-# def faucet_open(robot):
+def faucet_open(robot):
     # Steps:
-    # 1. Put gripper near the left knob of the faucet
+    #  1. Put gripper around the faucet knob
-    # 2. Grab the knob with the gripper
-    # 3. Turn the knob left to open the faucet
+    #  2. Turn the knob to the left
-    # First, put the gripper near the left knob of the faucet
+    # We need to first bring the gripper around the faucet knob.
-    if check("the robot's gripper is not near the left knob of the faucet"): robot.move_gripper("near the left knob of the faucet")
-    # If the gripper is near the knob, grab it
-    if check("the robot's gripper is near the left knob of the faucet and the robot's gripper is open"): robot.move_gripper("around the left knob of the faucet", close_gripper=True)
+    if check("the robot's gripper is not around the faucet knob"): robot.move_gripper("around the faucet knob")
-    # If the knob is grabbed, then turn it left until the faucet is fully open
+    # Once the gripper is in position, we can turn the knob left.
-    if check("the robot's gripper is around the left knob of the faucet"): robot.turn_gripper_left()
+    if check("the robot's gripper is around the faucet knob"): robot.move_gripper("left of the faucet knob")